oyewalekehinde/calendar_day/README.md

 The `CalendarDayWidget` widget provides a simple wave divider that you can customize.
 Here are some usage examples:

-1. Using the default divider:
+1. Using the default widget:

 ```dart